-The European Border Surveillance system (EUROSUR) is a multipurpose system for cooperation between the EU Member States and Frontex in order to improve situational awareness and increase reaction capability at external borders.
-The aim is to prevent cross-border crime and irregular migration and contribute to protecting migrants' lives.
+Established in 2013, the European Border Surveillance system (EUROSUR) is a framework for information exchange and cooperation between Member States and Frontex to improve situational awareness and increase reaction capability at the external borders.

 Frontex operates EUROSUR, composed of national authorities of Member States responsible for border management, including coast guards, to the extent that they carry out border control tasks.

 Each Member State has a National Coordination Centre (NCC), which coordinates and exchanges information among all the authorities responsible for external border surveillance, as well as with other NCCs and Frontex.
 The NCC maintains the national situational picture providing an overview of the situation at its external border, including the events taking place and assets deployed, as well as relevant background information and analysis.

 EUROSUR is essential to the daily functioning of Frontex.
 It covers most aspect of border management, including land maritime and air border surveillance, but also checks at border crossing points, border operations and integrated planning.

 The quality of the data exchanged, the security and reactivity of the systems are improving, while operational cooperation and information exchange with third countries and third parties is planned to expand.